NomiChirps/tplp2/picolog/README.md

 ## Wishlist

+- [ ] thread-local and/or arena storage for LogMessageData to avoid malloc
 - [ ] DCHECK
 - [ ] Status object and CHECK_OK
 - [ ] LOG level toggles at runtime